ERMFox/Peregrine-Engine/README.md

 - Plugins are still isolated and verified the same way as in CLI mode
 - Input is expected to be pre-validated/sanitized upstream
 - The calling service is responsible for:
-- - Loading .env before using PEEngine
+- - Loading .env before using Peregrine-Engine
 - - Handling plugin result (e.g., storing PDF bytes)

 ---
 ## Security Notes

-PEEngine verifies plugin integrity (HMAC-SHA256) and can optionally encrypt/decrypt data using AES-GCM.
+Peregrine-Engine verifies plugin integrity (HMAC-SHA256) and can optionally encrypt/decrypt data using AES-GCM.

 However, **runtime execution is not a sandbox**.
 Plugins can: